SuperTux/SuperTux.github.io/download.md

 You can download an APK for SuperTux v0.6.3 [directly](https://sourceforge.net/projects/libsdl-android/files/apk/SuperTux/SuperTux-0.6.3.23.apk/download).

-## Current BETA Release (0.7.0-beta.1)

-The latest BETA release of SuperTux for the next planned stable release - v0.7.0.

-More info and downloads at the [GitHub release page](https://github.com/SuperTux/supertux/releases/tag/v0.7.0-beta.1)!

-Please report any issues on [GitHub issues](https://github.com/SuperTux/supertux/issues).

-## Other Downloads

-The official releases aren't the only available releases of SuperTux; Nightly Builds and the source code exist!

 ### Nightly Builds

 Are you interested in playing the most recent development build and trying out